 In her spare time, Anja enjoys reading, getting lost on long drives, and attending concerts and music festivals.

 Ashley Gibbs, PhD Candidate, BCBA, OTR/L

-Ashley directs our Hochheim clinic as well as oversees all occupational therapy services.
+Ashley directs our Hochheim and Stuttgart clinics as well as oversees all occupational therapy services.

 Ashley grew up in Atlanta, Georgia.
 She graduated from The Medical College of Georgia (now Augusta University) with a Master of Health Science in Occupational Therapy in 2013.
 After several years of working with children in a multidisciplinary setting and seeing the gains her clients made when they received ABA services, Ashley decided to return to school and graduated from Georgia State University with a Master of Science in Applied Behavior Analysis in 2018.
 After conducting her first research study as a master’s student, Ashley developed a passion for bridging the gap between research and practice.
 She is particularly interested in interventions that facilitate generative language and derived relational responding in children with autism and other intellectual and developmental disabilities and has had her work published in multiple behavior analytic journals.
 Ashley is working on her dissertation as a doctoral candidate in the Educational Psychology program at Georgia State University.